nextflow-io/nextflow/docs/process.rst

 storeDir
 --------

-The ``storeDir`` directive allows you to define a directory that is used as `permanent` cache for your process results.
+The ``storeDir`` directive allows you to define a directory that is used as a `permanent` cache for your process results.

 In more detail, it affects the process execution in two main ways:

 #.
-The process is executed only if the files declared in the `output` clause do not exist in the directory specified by
+The process is executed only if the files declared in the ``output`` block do not exist in the directory specified by
    the ``storeDir`` directive.
 When the files exist the process execution is skipped and these files are used as the actual process result.

 #.
-Whenever a process is successfully completed the files listed in the `output` declaration block are moved into the directory
+Whenever a process is successfully completed the files listed in the ``output`` block are moved into the directory
    specified by the ``storeDir`` directive.

 The following example shows how to use the ``storeDir`` directive to create a directory containing a BLAST database